Our Training

 I. Purpose

 The purpose of this policy is to provide guidance to members and affirms the department’s commitment to policing is fair and objective (K.S.A.
 22-4611).
-This policy prohibits the practice of racial and other biased-based policing by members of the University of Kansas Public Safety Office.
+This policy prohibits the practice of racial and other biased-based policing by members of the University of Kansas Police Department.
 This policy applies to all employees of this agency.
 Nothing in this policy prohibits the use of specified characteristics in law enforcement activities designed to strengthen the department’s relationship with its diverse communities (e.g. cultural and ethnicity awareness training, youth programs, community group outreach, partnerships).

 II.
 Policy